oroinc/documentation/user_guide/email_templates.rst

 ===============

 With OroCRM you can easily sent numerous personalized emails using one template.
-For example, you can make a single template that welcomes {username} and each of your subscribers will get a mail send specifically to them.
+For example, you can make a single template that welcomes {username}, assign it to an :ref:`Email Campaign <user-guide-email-campaigns>` and each of your subscribers will get a mail send specifically to them.

-The articles describes the ways to create and manage email templates.
+The articles describes the ways to create and manage Email Template records.

 .. _user-guide-email-templates-create: